Domain Generalization and Adaptation in Intensive Care with Anchor Regression: Methods

 \subsection{Nonlinear anchor boosting (classification)}

 We apply anchor regularization to binary classification tasks. \citet{kook2022distributional} suggest to use the gradient of the log-likelihood as score residuals.
 We use a probit link function, as, in contrast to the logistic link, the resulting anchor classification objective is convex.
-See \cref{app:logistic_anchor_is_non_convex} for details.
+This convexity is necessary for stable second-order updates of the tree-leaf values.
+See appendix \ref{app:logistic_anchor_is_non_convex} for details.

 Write $\Phi$ and $\phi$ for the Gaussian distribution's cumulative distribution function and probability density function.
 For binary classification with scores $f \in \BR^n$ and $y \in \{-1, 1\}^n$, the negative log-likelihood is $- \sum_{i=1}^n \log(\Phi(y_i f_i))$ with negative gradient $ r := y \cdot \phi(f) / \Phi(y f)$.
 We thus apply the same procedure as in \cref{sec:anchor_boosting_regression} to the loss